Staff

 With strong Oklahoma roots and a professional background in business, education, politics and nonprofit work, AJ Griffin brings to Potts Family Foundation tremendous insight into some of the most challenging issues facing Oklahoma families today.

 A life-long Oklahoman, AJ grew up on a family farm in Adair.
-The child of educators, she holds degrees from Oklahoma State University and the University of Central Oklahoma.
-She is a doctoral candidate at Baylor University studying Learning and Organizational Change.
+The child of educators, she holds degrees from Oklahoma State University, the University of Central Oklahoma and a Doctorate in Education from Baylor University in Learning and Organizational Change.

 AJ spent six years in the Oklahoma State Senate and passed landmark legislation for children including mandating insurance coverage for autism treatments, improving the foster care and juvenile justice systems, and focusing on health care access for all Oklahomans.
 She was the recipient of numerous awards for her work as a legislator including the Kate Barnard Child Advocate of the Year award.